nguyensjsu/fa21-172-the-beacons-are-lit/journals/RyanJournal.md

     }
 ```

-It did work successfully and the transactions can be seen in cybersource.
+* It did work successfully and the transactions can be seen in cybersource.

 ![image](https://user-images.githubusercontent.com/56413249/144986437-5cd854a8-ede3-4f1b-bf05-0ee215b9c770.png)

-It would also be able to reject invalid data like having an invalid cardexpyear.
+* It would also be able to reject invalid data like having an invalid cardexpyear.

 ![image](https://user-images.githubusercontent.com/56413249/144987517-0ad9fddd-f7aa-4086-848c-ac4c685fcf42.png)

+## RABIITMQ IMPLEMENTATION ##
-After that was done Mary and I collaborated on getting rabbitmq to work locally.
+* After that was done Mary and I collaborated on getting rabbitmq to work locally.
 The first attempt consisted of attempting to send a JsonObject of our product through the queue for our ProductMessageListener to work.
 https://github.com/nguyensjsu/fa21-172-the-beacons-are-lit/commit/5bb1a306bb5905199b4221fed5c9f366f59c8041
 ```
 public class ProductMessageListener {